ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 #### Window And Walls

 Let's try to make a 20x20 window with 4 walls
-Sadly, I now nothing in videogame development.
+Sadly, I now nothing about videogame development.
 My first reflex is just to draw walls.
 Indeed,